You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 The participants who had their phone in a separate room “significantly outperformed” everyone else on the test.

-Successful business people also report being 26% more productive when they choose to put their phone away.
+You see, successful business people report being 26% more productive when they put their phone away.

 7. Under Automating